Ashutosh-Kukreti/Manjaro_Package_cleaner/README.md

 # Manjaro-Package_cleaner
 A simple bash script for cleaning packages in Manjaro Linux or Other Arch based linux distros [including ARCH Linux :) ]

-In Linux distributions, a **“package”** refers to a compressed file archive containing all of the files that come with a particular application.
+In Linux distributions, a **“package”** refers to a compressed file archive containing all of the files that come with a particular application.It is like **setup files** on windows.

+**Note:** This script will not remove any applications but it will remove their setup files.

 Download the **Package_cleaner.sh** file.
 You can run the script using following commands: